ashish-chopra/Structures/README.md

    Then, Import the project into Eclipse by File > Import > Existing Maven Project into Workspace

-   Since recenlty, we converted the old test cases into junits, so running the same is super easy!
+   Since recenlty, we converted the old test cases into junits, so running the same is super-easy!
    But i still miss my old in-house developed testing framework :(

     >$ mvn compile     		// this will only compile your source code
     >$ mvn test        		// this will run the test suite
     >$ mvn javadoc:javadoc  // generates the java doc of all the ADTs
     							   // at "Structures/target/site/apidocs/"